dzhng/llamaflow/README.md

 const entities = await chat.request(
   prompt.json({
-    initialMessage: 'What are the different entities in the above blog post?',
-    formatMessage:
+    message:
-      'Respond in a JSON array, where the items in the array are just the names of the entities.',
+      'What are the different entities in the above blog post?
+Respond in a JSON array, where the items in the array are just the names of the entities.',
     schema: z.array(z.string()),
   }),
 );